mkre/Schafkopf/README.md

 ## Features
 * Sauspiel
 * Farbsolo
+* Bettel (w/o Heart as trump)
 * Wenz
+* Geier
 * Hochzeit
 * Ramsch
+* Legen/Klopfen after one has received half of the cards
 * Chat
 * More than 4 Players (additional players can spectate if not playing)